crowbar-archive/barclamp-openstack-titanium-database/percona/README.txt

 About this barclamp
 -------------------

-Information for this barclamp is maintained on the Crowbar Framework Wiki: https://github.com/dellcloudedge/crowbar/wiki
+Information for this barclamp is maintained on the Crowbar Framework Wiki: https://github.com/dellcloudedge/crowbar/wiki.

+This is the Database barclamp to deploy a Percona Mysql XtraDB Cluster.
+This barclamp is written to be used in conjunction with the Load Balancer barclamp and is intended to be used with 3 controllers.

+This barclamp needs cleaning up with the attributes being removed - Will update when done.